tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     import re

-Then we can implement a regular expression to try to extract the relevant species information.
+Then we can implement a regular expression to try to extract the organism name.

 .. code-block:: python
     :linenos:
     :lineno-start: 17
     :emphasize-lines: 1-4

-    def extract_species(line):
+    def extract_org_name(line):
-        """Return the species information from a FASTA description line.""" match = re.search(r"OS=(.*) PE=", line)
+        """Return the organism name from a FASTA description line.""" match = re.search(r"OS=(.*) PE=", line)
         return match.group(1)